 Currently, all countries are experiencing the outbreak of COVID-19 and the cases are also peaking up day by day.
 After several countries imposed lockdown, India has also imposed the lockdown nationwide to fight against Corona-virus.

 On 22nd March 2020, PM Narendra Modi had announced a very minor lock-down for 14 hours and named it as a Janta curfew to battle against the culprit Corona-virus outbreak.
 The PM had also requested to express gratitude to all those Doctors, workers, etc. who are currently working to fight against Coronavirus by maintaining five-minutes standing ovation at 5 pm by clapping or ringing bells or beating plates.

 21 Days Total Lockdown

 But the lockdown didn’t end here, on 24th March 2020 PM Narendra Modi announced a total lock-down for 21 days starting from 25th March 2020, 12 AM onwards.
 This total lockdown also puts a ban on venturing out of the homes.

-To get a clear picture on this lock-down, let’s learn what all will be closed and open during the 21 days complete lockdown.
+To get a clear picture of this lock-down, let’s learn what all will be closed and open during the complete lockdown.